Portsmouth, Ohio: 21st century

 Through the early 21st century, there has been a noticeable increase in investment in Portsmouth's local economy.
 New investments and developments in the local economy led to Portsmouth's inclusion in Site Selection Magazine's "Top 10 Micropolitan areas".
 Celina, Defiance and Portsmouth were among a group of cities tied for 10th.
 Portsmouth attracted nine significant economic development projects in 2016, nearly as many as it had from 2004 to 2013 combined.

 In 2014, Portsmouth was one of 350 cities to enter a submission in the America's Best Communities competition, hoping to win the $3 million first place prize.
 In April 2015, Portsmouth was chosen as one of the 50 quarter-finalists, winning $50,000 to help prepare a Community Revitalization Plan.
-In January 2016, Portsmouth's plan, which emphasized using its most valuable asset, the Ohio River, as a key to revitalizing the city, earned it one of 15 spots in the competition's semi-finals.
-In April 2016, Portsmouth was one of seven cities eliminated at the semi-final round, but received an additional $25,000 for use in continuing to develop its plans to improve commercial and community access to the Portsmouth riverfront by making the port a premier regional destination for industrial development, small business development, and riverfront recreation.
+In January 2016, Portsmouth's plan, which emphasized using its most valuable asset, the Ohio River, as a key to revitalizing the city, earned it one of 15 spots in the competition's semifinals.
+In April 2016, Portsmouth was one of seven cities eliminated at the semifinal round, but received an additional $25,000 for use in continuing to develop its plans to improve commercial and community access to the riverfront by making the port a premier regional destination for industrial development, small business development, and riverfront recreation.

 In 2019, Portsmouth was named Hallmarks' Hometown Christmas Town.
 The Friends of Portsmouth group held the annual Winterfest celebration event that brought Christmas lights, vendors, ice skating, carriage rides, tree lighting, and more to Market Square.

-In 2020 the National Civic League named Portsmouth as an "All-American City," along with nine other cities.
+Geography

+Portsmouth is at the confluence of the Ohio, Scioto, and Little Scioto rivers.
+It is a midway point among four major cities: Charleston, West Virginia; Cincinnati and Columbus, Ohio; and Lexington, Kentucky, each of which is about 90 miles away (roughly a two-hour drive).

+Much of the terrain is quite hilly due to dissected plateau around it.
+Both rivers have carved valleys and Portsmouth lies next to both the Scioto and Ohio rivers.
+It is within the ecoregion of the Western Allegheny Plateau.
+According to the United States Census Bureau, the city has an area of 11.07 sqmi, of which 10.73 sqmi is land and 0.34 sqmi is water.